 - related conditions

 The doctor will then order tests, which may include:

 - ultrasound or CT imaging to examine the blood vessels and check for clots

 - an ankle-brachial index to check for PAD

 Treatment for poor circulation will depend on the underlying cause.
-The following lifestyle changes can also help:
+In some cases, doctors

 - quitting smoking